William H. Hudnut III: Mayoralty (1976–1992)

 In December 2014, Hudnut returned to Indianapolis for the unveiling of the "Mayor Bill" statue on the corner of Maryland Street and Capitol Avenue.

 Later career

-Hudnut served at the Hudson Institute in Indianapolis from 1992 to 1994, and was president of the Civic Federation in Chicago from 1994 to 1996.
+Hudnut served at the Hudson Institute in Indianapolis from 1992 to 1994, and was president of the Chicago Civic Federation from 1994 to 1996.
 He held the Joseph C. Canizaro Chair for Public Policy for the Urban Land Institute in Washington, D.C., from 1996 to 2010.
 He then taught at the School of Continuing Studies at Georgetown University in the MPS Real Estate Program, of which he became executive director.

 In 2004, Hudnut took office as the mayor of the town of Chevy Chase, Maryland, an office he held until 2006.

 In 2015, Hudnut was among five current and former mayors to oppose Indiana's Religious Freedom Restoration Act, arguing that it would undo the efforts of making Indianapolis an "inclusive, caring, and hospitable city".